Why Law at Queens?

 - We enjoy excellent external relationships with the legal profession, reflected in the Judge-in-Residence programme through which a High Court Judge makes regular contributions to the wider academic life of the School.

 - Student Experience: Students can join a number of student-led initiatives within the School including the Student Law Society, the ADR (Alternative Dispute Resolution) Society and the Street Law Project.
-Other initiatives include the Queen’s Student Law Journal, the Mooting Society Global Skills Project and LawPod.
+Other initiatives include the Queen’s Student Law Journal, Women in Law, the Mooting Society Global Skills Project and LawPod.
 Visit here for further details.

 We also have a close partnership with Herbert Smith Freehills, who deliver a programme of real-world skills to all students and sponsor the student hub beside the Law School.